samezad27/Hw-18-noSQL/READme.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Installation

+npm i and an env for mongoDB